wanghao0922/wanghao0922.github.io/index.md

 ## About Me
 I am currently working as an Embodied AI Algorithm Engineer at [CowaRobot)](https://www.cowarobot.com/home), based in Shanghai, China, where I focus on <span style="color:darkred"><strong>Reinforcement Learning</strong></span> for wheeled-legged robots, humanoids, robotic arm and quadrupeds.
 Additionally, I am actively involved in [UMI](https://arxiv.org/abs/2402.10329) and **VLA** to advance robotic manipulation.

-I received my Bachelor’s degree in Armored Vehicle Engineering from [Beijing Institute of Technology (BIT))](https://me.bit.edu.cn/) in 2022, advised by Prof. [Chaoyang Jiang)](https://cjiang01.github.io/), with a research focus on MPC based trajectory tracking control for autonomous vehicles.
-I subsequently obtained my Master’s degree in Engineering from [Beijing Institute of Technology (BIT))](https://xjjg.bit.edu.cn/) in 2025, advised by Prof. [Zeang Zhao)](https://scholar.google.com/citations?user=bSN5VbMAAAAJ&hl=en&oi=ao), in collaboration with [Direct Drive Tech](https://directdrive.com/), where I worked on bipedal–wheeled robot named [Diablo](https://arxiv.org/abs/2407.21500).
+I received my Bachelor’s degree in Armored Vehicle Engineering from [Beijing Institute of Technology](https://me.bit.edu.cn/) in 2022, advised by Prof. [Chaoyang Jiang](https://cjiang01.github.io/), with a research focus on MPC based trajectory tracking control for autonomous vehicles.
+I subsequently obtained my Master’s degree in Engineering from [Beijing Institute of Technology](https://xjjg.bit.edu.cn/) in 2025, advised by Prof. [Zeang Zhao](https://scholar.google.com/citations?user=bSN5VbMAAAAJ&hl=en&oi=ao), in collaboration with [Direct Drive Tech](https://directdrive.com/), where I worked on bipedal–wheeled robot named [Diablo](https://arxiv.org/abs/2407.21500).
 During my graduate studies, I completed an internship at [JD.com](https://about.jd.com/company/), focusing on the development of a vision-based teleoperation framework for the [RealMan robotic arm](https://www.realman-robotics.cn/products/rmo) and [LeapHand](https://arxiv.org/abs/2309.06440).

-Throughout my academic and industrial journey, I have been deeply involved in embodied robot control across multiple platforms, including **wheel-legged robots**, **humanoid robots**, **robotic arm**, **Dexterous Hand**, **quadrupeds** and **autonomous vehicles**.
-My primary research goal

 Throughout my academic and industrial journey, I have developed strong sim-to-real expertise, with hands-on experience in end-to-end deployment of control and learning systems—from simulation and training to real-world execution—across diverse robotic platforms, including **wheel-legged robots**, **humanoid robots**, **robotic arm**, **Dexterous Hand**, **quadrupeds** and **autonomous vehicles**.
+If you have any interesting projects related to robots, please contact me!

 <details style="margin-top: 0;">
 <summary style="margin-bottom: 0;">Beyond academics and research... <em></em> </summary> I am <strong>outgoing and curious, always eager to meet interesting people😊 and through them discover new perspectives</strong> on the world around me🌟.
 In my free time, I enjoy playing badminton 🏸, singing 🎶, photography 📷, and traveling ✈️.